 Later, after the tour was over, I came over to examine it more closely.

-Maybe this partly explains why I didn’t see plastic or styrofoam being a ubiquitous thing yet in Nepal.
+Maybe this partly explains why I didn’t see that plastic or styrofoam was a ubiquitous thing yet in Nepal.
 And I hope it never will be.

 In the same vein as supporting ethical outlets, I came across an interesting shop in Pokhara.
 You would need to walk quite a way south along the shopping road of Lakeside.
 Here there is a Nepali handicraft store which is run by the charity Yes Helping Hands.
 The crafts are made by the deaf and blind.